dheerajbhavsar/myterraformrepo/README.md

 # myterraformrepo
-This is the github repository is created from terraform github resource provider.
+The github repository created from terraform github resource provider.